Richard was born about 1320 in Kent, England, the son of Andrew Hawkins and Joan de Nash.

 !Note: Name Confusion Warning:

 Several knights of the Hawkins family were recorded as “Hankford” in official titles, particularly in Devon records.
 This likely stems from a scribal misreading during knighthood documentation, compounded by estate associations.
-Contemporary family and Kent records retain “Hawkins,” but formal documents reflect the Hankford variation due to inherited title usage.
+Contemporary family and Kent records retain “Hawkins,” but formal documents [IPMs, court rolls] reflect the Hankford variation due to inherited title usage.
 They are the same people.

 !Source: Inquisitions Post Mortem, Edward II, File 65 https://www.british-history.ac.uk/inquis-post-mortem/vol6/pp139-149